 [I think the message in this article on software reliability is so important to society that I will repost it about once a month until it sinks into the collective consciousness of the computer industry.]

 Software unreliability is a monumental problem.
 Toyota's brake pedal troubles are just the tip of the iceberg.
-Yet, the solution is so simple that I am forced to conclude that computer scientists are incompetent.
-As I showed in my previous post, the usual 'no silver bullet' excuse (Brooks's excuse) for crappy code is bogus.
+Yet, the solution is so simple that I am almost tempted to conclude that computer scientists are incompetent.
+As I showed in my previous post, the usual 'no silver bullet' excuse (Brooks's excuse) for unreliable code is bogus.
 Contrary to Fred Brooks's claim in his famous No Silver Bullet paper, it is not necessary to enumerate every state of a program to determine its correctness.
 What matters is the set of conditions or temporal expectations that dictate the program's behavior.
+Timing is fundamental to the solution.
 Below, I expand on my thesis by arguing that the computer can in fact automatically discover everything that may go wrong in a complex program even if the programmer overlooks them.
+Please read Unreliable Software, Part I-III before continuing.

 Expectations and Abnormalities